Ericson-WebDeveloper/ClickApp/README.md

 # client

-first open new terminal and type cd client to access client directory and run this command
+First open new terminal and type cd client to access client directory and run this command install the dependencies

 ```
 npm install